Thelymitra reflexa: Taxonomy and naming

 Thelymitra reflexa was first formally described in 2005 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Crib Point.
 The specific epithet (reflexa) is a Latin word meaning "bent or turned back" referring to the strongly reflexed sepals and petals, although the flower only open on very hot days.

 Distribution and habitat

-The reflexed sun orchid grows in heathy woodland but is only known from the Mornington Peninsula and French Island.
+Reflexed sun orchid grows in heathy woodland but is only known from the Mornington Peninsula and French Island.

 Conservation status

 Thelymitra reflexa is listed as "critically endangered" under the Victorian Government Flora and Fauna Guarantee Act 1988.